benpollarduk/NetAF/.nuget/README.md

 ### Example game
-An example game is provided in the [NetAF.Examples](https://github.com/benpollarduk/adventure-framework/tree/main/NetAF.Examples) directory and have been designed with the aim of showcasing the various features.
+An example game is provided in the [NetAF.Examples](https://github.com/benpollarduk/adventure-framework/tree/main/NetAF.Examples) directory and has been designed with the aim of showcasing the various features.

-### Running the examples
-The example applications can be used to execute the example NetAF game and demonstrate the core principals of the framework.
 Set the **NetAF.Examples** project as the start up project and then build and run to start the application.

 ## Documentation